 CEs and sites must record meal counts and attendance on a daily basis.
-Meal counts must be recorded at the point of service where CE and site staff observes that an eligible child receives a creditable meal or snack.
-A meal or snack is creditable when a child receives all required components in the correct quantities.
+Meal counts must be recorded at the point of service where CE and site staff observes that an eligible child receives a creditable meal.
+A meal is creditable when a child receives all required components in the correct quantities.